-Figure 17.12: Extent Drag 💐
+Figure 18.13: Extent Drag

-- A list of elements (whether raster layers, vector layers or tables), to select from the list of such layers available in QGIS.
-To make the selection, click on the small button on the left side of the corresponding row to see a dialog like the following one. - A small table to be edited by the user.
-These are used to define parameters like lookup tables or convolution kernels, among others.
+• A list of elements (whether raster layers, vector layers or tables), to select from the list of such layers available in QGIS.
+To make the selection, click on the small button on the left side of the corresponding row to see a dialog like the following one.